 - Aesthetic Preferences: If you want the drainage solution to match your landscaping, permeable pavers or swales are more aesthetically pleasing.

-Types Of French Drains Alternatives
+Types Of French Drain Alternatives

 - Sump Pumps: A sump pump is a more efficient solution for water problems in buildings, especially in basements.
 It collects water in a pit or sump basin and pumps it away from the foundation, preventing flooding or water damage.
 This active system is ideal for areas with elevated water tables or recurring basement flooding, where gravity drainage may not be sufficient.